fulldecent/blog.phor.net/ethics.md

 This blog is basically essays I write to myself to reminisce and organize thoughts.

-But since somebody else *might* read these pages, I strive to publish in a way that I'd like others to write.
+But since somebody else *might* read these pages, I strive to publish in a way that I'd like others to write to me.
 Please hold me accountable to these rules and I commit to fix anything that falls afoul of them.

 ## Editorial independence